mwarning/meshnet-lab/results/README.md

       2. 150 nearest links are established
       3. wait 10 seconds
       4. 200 pings are send from a random source node to random destination node (over 2s)
-- the data takes 1.5 hours to generate
+- the data took 1.5 hours to generate

 ## Scalability1 Test